mtmahone/326_Team_Project/README.md

  1. We'll be using databases to persist user attributes across sessions
   * The database stores information related to a user's account (name, password, image, admin, stocks).
-All the data that must be stored can be found in (https://github.com/mtmahone/326_Team_Project/blob/master/lib/user.js)
+All the data that must be stored can be found in (https://github.com/mtmahone/326_Team_Project/blob/master/lib/user.js).
+The relevant library for interacting with the MongoDB Database is the Mongoose library which allows for CRUD operations on our database.